Home / Nineball Digest / Chinese Taipei Open 2026: Draw, live scores, format, prize fund and how to watch

 It will be double elimination, race-to-nine racks and race-to-eight racks on the one-loss side, until 64 players remain, before increasing to race-to-ten racks from the last 64 onwards.
 The quarter-finals and semi-finals are race-to-11 and the final is race-to-13.

 Coverage will be broadcast live via WNT TV for subscribers, with selected matches throughout the duration as well as the semi-finals and final to be shown.
 It will also be available on DAZN in Taiwan.
+Further coverage will be available via the Fullcan Sports YouTube channel.

 Chinese Taipei Open 2026